edgio-docs/edgio-docs/src/guides/v7/experimentation/cross_environment_traffic_splitting.md

   The variant assigned to a client persists until cookies are cleared.
 This means that testing this experiment may require clearing your cookies various times or initiating various distinct private browsing sessions.

 </Callout>

+## End Experiment {/*end-experiment*/}

+Perform the following steps to end an experiment:

+1.  **Dedicated Routing Environment:** If you have a dedicated environment for routing traffic, then you should deploy the configuration from the desired target environment to the source environment.

+2. Perform either of the following steps from the source environment:

+    -   Disable the experiment by toggling its **Active** option to the off position (<Image inline src="/images/v7/icons/toggle-off-large.png" alt="Toggle off" />).
+    -   Delete the experiment by clicking the <Image inline src="/images/v7/icons/delete-5.png" alt="Delete" /> icon next to the desired experiment.